This post may contain affiliate links. Learn more.

 - Sizing runs narrow

 Espadrilles continue to trend upward, and Toms hasn’t missed the wave.
-Their Deconstructed Alpargata Rope Espadrille is a quality option for summer footwear.
+Their Alpargate Rope Loafer is a quality option for summer footwear.

 - 4D foam footbed